Ethnic groups in Karnataka: Tamil people

-In 2011, Tamils constituted the third largest ethnolinguistic minority in Bangalore city making up 13.90% of the total population.
+In 2011, Tamils constituted the second largest ethnolinguistic minority in Bangalore city making up 13.90% of the total population.
 Today, Tamil speakers form an estimated 13.99% of the population of Bangalore city.
 As of 1971, Tamil formed the second-largest mother tongue in Bangalore and Bhadravathi, third in Mysore and Shimoga, fourth in Davanagere and fifth in Mangalore.

 There are also Tamil families from Sri Lanka who were originally of South Indian Tamil descent, settled in Sulya and Puttur taluks of Dakshina Kannada district and are currently working in rubber plantations in the district.

 Malayali people

 Malayalis are the native speakers of the Malayalam language, which has official status in the state of Kerala, and the union territories of Lakshadweep and Puducherry.

 As per the 2011 census, Malayalis form 1.27% of the total population of the state Native Malayalam-speaking people are found in large numbers in the districts of Dakshina Kannada, Mysore, Udupi and Kodagu.
 In the early part of the 20th century, a large number of traders from the Malabar region settled in Bangalore for business reasons.
 It is also evident that Kodagu-Malabar association is ancient by the fact that people of Kodagu worshipped gods and goddesses common to the Malabari Malayali people.
 The Billava community of Kanara has close links with Thiyyas of Malabar Coast and they both revere Narayana Guru.
 In addition to Malayalam/Beary speaking Billava, there is also a similar community called Belchada who speaks a dialect of Malayalam called Malame.